unitaryfoundation/jeff/docs/motivation.md

 development — perhaps because of a governance structure with too much process and/or stakeholders, or simply because the format is too rigid and doesn't permit extensibility for new ideas.

-This is something we wish to avoid — Jeff is *not* a standard, but an exchange format, designed to be easily extensible.
+This is something we wish to avoid — Jeff is *not* a standard we need all stakeholders to adopt, but an exchange format localized to compilers, designed to be easily extensible.
 Additional information for program representation and compilation can be added directly, and will be taken into account by software frameworks that understand the direction.
 Further, development will happen out in the open, on GitHub.